 - What if I’m studying abroad in the year I want to be an RA?
 You can still apply but you will not be able to be offered a position unless a suitable position opens up in the spring.
 If you are deemed eligible, you would be placed in our alternate pool and would be considered with any other eligible candidates.

-- How does the process for being a summer RA work?
+- What is the process for being a summer RA?
 All summer RAs must be a current RA in order to apply.
 The Summer RA process is completely separate from the main RA Selection process.

 Eligibility: Requirements to Apply